BilalAshiq/attendance-manager/README.md

 # Attendence-Manager

-A web app that allows school faaculty to keep track of the present students.
+A web app that allows school faculty to keep track of the present students.